August 12, 2026

-My 2026 Home Refresh: 3 Simple Finds That Didn't Break the Bank
+My Honest 2026 New Year Refresh: Easy Home Upgrades That Didn't Break the Bank

 The One I Actually Kept